hangedmandesign/merrow/README.md

 # Repo Overview
 The project is a C# Visual Studio WPF application.
 When compiled, it will create **Merrow.exe**, the standalone application.
 That entire application is contained in the "Merrow" folder, which contains the Merrow project solution and the Merrow project code:
 * *MerrowStandard.cs*, which contains the randomization and winforms application code, further detailed below in the **Code Structure** section.
-* *QuestPatch.cs*, which contains the Quest randomizer patch builder and related functions, detailed below in the **Code Structure** section.
+* *QuestPatchBuild.cs*, which contains the Quest randomizer patch builder and related functions, detailed below in the **Code Structure** section.
 * *HackFunctions.cs*, which contains the generic patch generator and binary file reader functionality, further detailed below in the **Code Structure** section.
 * *VarFunctions.cs*, which contains various variable translation functions for easy converting of bytes/hex/strings/colors.